TaskBot Challenge FAQs

 What is a TaskBot?

 A TaskBot is a conversational agent that assists customers in completing DIY and Cooking tasks requiring multiple steps and decisions.
 It is the second conversational AI challenge to incorporate multimodal (voice and vision) customer experiences.

 Can I choose to build any type of conversational bot?

 No, you must build a TaskBot.

 What will my TaskBot do?

-A TaskBot helps customers complete tasks that require multiple steps and decisions in target domains such as Home Improvement, and Cooking.
+A TaskBot helps customers complete tasks that require multiple steps and decisions in target domains such as hobbies and at-home activities such as Home Improvement and Cooking.
 For example, customers could ask a TaskBot to help them “bake a healthy birthday cake”.
-As an example, a successful TaskBot will be able to discuss different approaches to nutrition and understand individual customer’s preferences.
+A successful TaskBot will be able to discuss different approaches to nutrition and understand individual customer’s preferences.
 It would then walk the customer through baking a cake step-by-step, while solving problems arising along the way, e.g., missing ingredients, and continue the conversation over multiple-days sessions.

 How will I build my TaskBot?

 You will use the Alexa Skills Kit (ASK) to build an Alexa skill, hosted on AWS Lambda that will create the end-to-end conversational experience for a user.
 Using the provided APIs, your skill will receive as input the text of the user’s utterance, and produce as output a text sentence that will be spoken to the user.
 You do not need to tackle ASR (automatic speech recognition) or TTS (text to speech).
 You will also be provided with the TaskBot Toolkit (a conversational bot toolkit), a software development kit that works with ASK and was built specifically for Alexa Prize teams to reduce the involved engineering in setting up a TaskBot and allow teams to focus on the science.